Activator.CreateInstanceFrom Method (AppDomain, String, String)

 A handle that must be unwrapped to access the newly created instance.

-domain or typeName is null.
+domain or typeName is a null reference (Nothing in Visual Basic).

 No matching public constructor was found.